ondrej-vana/sql-projects/misc/AndroidSQLite.md

-# Reconstructing a “Personal Chronology”
+# Reconstructing a “Personal Chronology” from Media Metadata

 **Technology used:**